xCounsel/adminpays/docs/install.md

 For those pursuing a domain dispute in Russian courts, removing the dark spots in the definition and assignment of compensation for domain disputes will help to make the practice more unified and predictable, while preserving the chance for the plaintiff to take an individual approach to the consideration of his case.

 ***
-*originally was [published](https://www.worldtrademarkreview.com/brand-management/domain-name-disputes-in-russia-how-get-most-compensation-in-court) at World Trademark Review*
+*This article was originally [published](https://www.worldtrademarkreview.com/brand-management/domain-name-disputes-in-russia-how-get-most-compensation-in-court) at World Trademark Review.*

+***

 Continue with [Config](config.md){:.heading.flip-title}
 {:.read-more}